zluudg/cli/README.md

 # tapir-cli

-CLI utility to interact with other DNS TAPIR components
+CLI utility primarily to interact with other DNS TAPIR components.
+For this the config details needed to connect to eg. TAPIR-POP are located in the config files in the /etc/dnstapir/ directory.

+For some uses, though, `tapir-cli` is used in "standalone" mode.
+One example of this is the creation anad manipulation of DAWG files containing large lists of domain names in a compact format.
+To run `tapir-cli` in standalone mode, without the need for any config files, use the command flag `--standalone`.

 `tapir-cli` has a large number of commands and subcommands.
 The entire set of commands is structured as a tree with the root in the `tapi-cli` command.
 All commands, regardless of where in the tree of commands they are located, have online help via the flag `-h`.
-I.e. to get help on the
-`tapir-cli pop ping` command, run:
+I.e. to get help on the `tapir-cli pop ping` command, run:

 ```
 tapir-cli pop ping -h